Teniky: Site

 Aerial photograph of the Teniky archaeological site, with archaeological zones distinguished by Schreurs et al. outlined in red, Sakalava tombs marked in yellow, and the Sahonafo River running through the complex.

 The Teniky site is accessible only by hiking across steep and rugged terrain—a journey that took researchers eight hours from the nearest village in 2024.
 It is situated in relative isolation and seclusion, over 200 km from the nearest coast.
 Its cirque is accessed from an unpaved road originating in Beroroha and passing through Ranohira, Andriamanero, and Tameantsoa, before becoming a footpath going up the mountains of Isalo to Tsimivositra, crossing the canyon of Kelivozana, descending to Ambatomãra and finally branching north before the abandoned village of Sahanafo.
 Access from Fandranarivo-Berenty is also possible.

 The archaeological site features "clustered caves, the entrances to which are partially closed by walls made of cut stones, flat areas with foundation stones, artificially hollowed excavations at the base of the cliffs, carved blocks of stones, etc." The Sahanafo (Note: Also Sahanafa) River runs through the complex, and the terrain is marked by geological formations, including a heart-shaped cirque, across plains and wooded areas.
 Bushpig and lemurs are "plentiful" in the area, and the river contains a large number of eel.

-A 2024 study by Guido Schreurs, professor of geology at the University of Bern, and others descriptively divides the Teniky site into eight archaeological zones, with the Sahanafo River cutting between the site's eastern and western sides.
+A 2024 study by Guido Schreurs, professor of geology at the University of Bern, and others (Note: including Chantal Radimilahy) descriptively divides the Teniky site into eight archaeological zones, with the Sahanafo River cutting between the site's eastern and western sides.
 In Zone 1 are rock-cut niches discovered in 2021.
 Zone 2, which contains Zone 1, is the westernmost zone of Teniky, comprising a "north-south trending hill with terraces and dry stone walls".
 Zone 3 contains dry stone walls, including some in a forested area.
 Zones 4 and 5 contain sandstone quarries on the east and west sides of the Sahanafo, respectively.
 Zone 6 contains a "nearly closed" circular dry stone wall with a diameter of approximately 150 m.
 Zone 7 contains terraces and dry stone walls on a ridge.
 Zone 8 is the previously-known site.